wxcctechsummit/holcct2100/labslive/lab1.md

 ### Pre-requisites

-- You have an assigned POD ID
+- You have an assigned POD and attendee ID
 - You have the customer admin login credentials
 - You have the calling DNIS
 - You have the agent's extension number